- Have you ever wondered what a certified translation is?

 7. What is your coverage area?

 So far we’ve produced official translations for quite a lot of people all over the world, but here are the main three groups:

-There are a number of places we can deliver our stamped certified translations in person or by post: Costa Blanca South, such as Torrevieja, Orihuela, San Miguel de Salinas, Los Montesinos, Orihuela Costa, Guardamar, Benijofar, Algorfa, Benejuzar, Alicante, La Marina, Pilar de la Horadada, Rojales; as well as within the Murcia region: Cartagena, San Pedro del Pinatar, San Javier, Sucina, Santiago de la Rivera, Totana, Alhama, Molina de Segura, Fortuna, Yecla, Murcia city.
+These are our usual in-person coverage areas : Costa Blanca Spain, Orihuela, San Miguel de Salinas, Los Montesinos, Orihuela Costa, Guardamar, Benijofar, Algorfa, Benejuzar, Alicante, La Marina, Pilar de la Horadada, Rojales, and, of course, Torrevieja; as well as within the Murcia region, including Costa Calida Spain: Cartagena, San Pedro del Pinatar, Sucina, Santiago de la Rivera, Totana, San Javier, Alhama, Molina de Segura, Fortuna, Yecla, Murcia city.